-[Update: Working in Beta 2] Android Q enables Dual SIM, Dual Standby support on the Google Pixel 3
+[Update: Gone in Beta 3] Android Q enables Dual SIM, Dual Standby support on the Google Pixel 3

 It’s been just a couple of hours since the release of the first beta version of Android Q, but users are already uncovering some of the very important under-the-hood changes of the update.
 Most of them are not visible for the naked eye, and they aren’t included in the release announcement blog post either.
 One of these features is Dual SIM, Dual Standby support for the Pixel 3 and Pixel 3 XL devices.

 As most of you probably already know, eSIM support is present on the Pixel devices since the Pixel 2 and Pixel 2 XL.
 Though it has one big flaw: You can’t use both the physical SIM network and eSIM network at the same time.
 You have to disable at least one of the SIMs, as the Google Pixel 2 and Pixel 3 only have Dual Sim, Single Standby (DSSS) support.
 Originally, we thought that Google would bring Dual SIM, Dual Standby (DSDS) support starting only with the Pixel 4, but they surprised us much earlier.
 As Owen Williams noticed, the newly released Android Q beta has enabled DSDS support on the Pixel 3.